graphql/graphql-spec/spec/Section 7 -- Response.md

 #### Label

-Stream and Defer responses may contain a string field `label`.
+Stream and Defer payloads may contain a string field `label`.
 This `label` is the same label passed to the `@defer` or `@stream` directive associated with the response.
 This allows clients to identify which `@defer` or `@stream` directive is associated with this value. `label` will not be present if the corresponding